Generalized spectrogram

-In order to view a signal (taken to be a function of time) represented over both time and frequency axis, time–frequency representation is used.
-Spectrogram is one of the most popular time-frequency representation, and generalized spectrogram, also called "two-window spectrogram", is the generalized application of spectrogram.
+A generalized spectrogram, also called "two-window spectrogram", is a generalized application of spectrograms.
+In order to view a signal (taken to be a function of time) represented over both time and frequency axes, a time–frequency representation is used.
+Spectrograms are one of the most popular time-frequency representations.

 Definition

 The definition of the spectrogram relies on the Gabor transform (also called short-time Fourier transform, for short STFT), whose idea is to localize a signal f in time by multiplying it with translations of a window function $w(t)$.